 Tax accountants who work with businesses help their clients or employers plan for their tax burden.
 Rather than operating a mostly seasonal operation, helping people weather tax season, they are often working hard all year, helping their employers file quarterly tax statements, discover deductions, and they advise on ways to deduct from the overall corporate tax burden.

-Tax Accounting Explained
+What is Tax Accounting Explained?

 Tax accounting is a special area of accounting that employs a special set of principles from other types of accounting work.
 That is, it falls outside of the generally accepted accounting principles (GAAP.)
 Instead, tax accounting falls under the rubric of Other Comprehensive Basis of Accounting (OCBOA.)